KrunkKracker/tmobile_op7tp_disable_shutdownani/README.md

-# Disable OnePlus 7t Pro shutdown animation for the T-Mobile OnePlus 7t Pro
+# Disable T-Mobile shutdown animation for the T-Mobile OnePlus 7t Pro

 This is a simple module to replace the horrible pink T-Mobile shutdown animation on the T-Mobile OnePlus 7t Pro McLaren.
 Will also work with the regular OnePlus 7t Pro, if you are so inclined.